Name: Just call me Steve

 Focus: Forex (short term, this blog's initial but evolving focus) and Energy Futures (short term) and Equities (long term)

-Style: Highly technical using raw price action, order flow (limit order pressure) and measured movements to seek pinpoint entries.
+Style: Technical using raw price action, order flow (limit order pressure) and measured movements to seek pinpoint entries.
 These are forward-looking markets, taking advantage of slow-to-learn participants by trading into events.
 Systematic to the point of forecasting price movements and determining price exhaustion.

-A word of warning: many paid trading educators now use such concepts and charge quite the excess of funds to “teach” what is essentially open source material that started and is continuously provided on ParaCurve.
-It is one of the reasons we started branding our own material in 2015 and stamping our name on what has been continuously rehashed over the years.
+A word of warning: many paid trading educators now use such concepts and charge quite the excess of funds to “teach” what is essentially open material that started and is continuously provided on ParaCurve.
+It is one of the reasons I started branding the material in 2015 and stamping the name on what has been continuously rehashed over the years.
 Use caution with others.

 This blog started approximately nine years ago after a hiatus from the corporate world.
 I decided to leave my job at a large hedge fund and go solo.
 The market was heading into a recession and things were just simply starting to get ugly in terms of growth.
 I always wanted to work for myself and partnered up with some close friends in order to make this happen.